MrWalkmanDev/AdaptiSound/README.md

 AdaptiveTrack properties
 - `intro_file:` here you must add the audio file that will be played as `Intro`. you can leave it empty and playback will start directly with the first loop.
+- `outro_file:`  here you need to add the audio file to be played as `Outro`.
+You can leave it empty and the playback will stop when calling `to_outro` method.
 - `loops_files:` To add a loop you will need to follow some additional steps:
 ![loopfile](https://github.com/MrWalkmanDev/AdaptiSound/assets/109055491/7ee21ab8-4f66-49d2-89b2-9f57d26791e6)